mphomathabathe/OKRA-KALE/README.md

 Enjoy creating delicious meals with minimal waste and get the most out of your kitchen using the Recipe Generator App!

-Thank you for using OKRA&KALE!
+Thank you for using OKRAꓘALE!